 Bedsores are common but potentially serious injuries that happen due to a person sitting or lying in one position for too long without moving.
-Patients who are bedbound in a hospital, nursing home or assisted living facility are at increased risk for developing bedsores (commonly called pressure sores, pressure ulcers or decubitus ulcers).
-When health care providers fail to properly turn and position bed-bound patients, avoidable bed sores develop.
-These wounds can deteriorate rapidly becoming life-threating injuries.
-In most cases the injuries are completely preventable, and their development is a clear sign of neglect by facility staff.
+Patients who are bedbound in hospitals, nursing homes, or assisted living facilities are at increased risk for developing bedsores (commonly called pressure sores, pressure ulcers, or decubitus ulcers).
+When healthcare providers fail to properly turn and position bed-bound patients, avoidable bed sores develop.
+These wounds can deteriorate rapidly becoming life-threatening injuries.
+In most cases, the injuries are completely preventable, and their development is a clear sign of neglect by facility staff.

-At the Fernandez Firm Accident Injury Attorneys, our Tampa bedsore attorneys have been prosecuting negligent health care facilities on behalf of injured patients for over twenty years.
+At the Fernandez Firm Accident Injury Attorneys, our Tampa bedsore attorneys have been prosecuting negligent healthcare facilities on behalf of injured patients for over twenty years.
 Our attorneys have won over $100 million in settlements and verdicts.
-With a reputation for professionalism and history of success, we hold health care providers accountable for the increased medical expenses associated with these injuries — most of which are not covered by Medicare, Medicaid or private health insurers —and resulting damages.
+With a reputation for professionalism and a history of success, we hold healthcare providers accountable for the increased medical expenses associated with these injuries — most of which are not covered by Medicare, Medicaid, or private health insurers — and resulting damages.

 Please contact our firm today to request a free consultation to learn how a Tampa bedsores lawyer can help 1-800-222-8163.

 These sores typically develop in patients with no or limited mobility, who are forced to rely on nurses, nursing staff, aids, or medical assistants to move, shift, turn, or reposition.
 Pressure ulcers are classified into four distinct categories — known as stages:

 - Stage 1:The patient’s skin is intact but appears red in color, even when pressure is removed.
 At this stage, sores may be painful, firm, soft, warm, or cool.
 Stage 1 sores may be very difficult to recognize in patients with darker skin tones.